Published in June 2021

-Find out more in this InfoStory and in the new global report, Making decent work a reality for domestic workers: Progress and prospects ten years after the adoption of the Domestic Workers Convention, 2011 (No. 189) (go to report page on ILO website).
+Find out more in this InfoStory and in the new global report, Making decent work a reality for domestic workers: Progress and prospects ten years after the adoption of the Domestic Workers Convention, 2011 (No. 189).

 How many domestic workers are there in the world today, and who are they?

 Around the world, there are 75.6 million domestic workers aged 15 or over.
 The vast majority are women, but men make up a quarter of the sector, and are usually engaged in different kind of jobs than women.

 How do we define domestic work?
 The Domestic Workers Convention, adopted with overwhelming support by the International Labour Conference in 2011, defines domestic work as work performed in or for a household or households, within an employment relationship and on an occupational basis.